rhdtownsend/gyre/doc/source/ref-guide/osc-equations/linear-equations.rst

    \qquad
    \frac{\delta T}{T} = \nabad \frac{\delta P}{P} + \frac{\delta S}{\cP},

-and the peturbations to the nuclear energy generation rate and opacity can be expressed as
+and the perturbations to the nuclear energy generation rate and opacity can be expressed as

 .. math::